carpentries-incubator/pangenomics/_episodes/06-get_homologues.md

 2. [Roary](https://academic.oup.com/bioinformatics/article/31/22/3691/240757) clusters proteins based on pairwise protein similarity.
 It was designed specifically for pangenomics so it is one of the most used programs in the field and it has set the standard format for the files that describe a pangenome.

-3. [GET_HOMOLOGUES](https://journals.asm.org/doi/10.1128/AEM.02411-13) offers various algorithms for clustering proteins, including bidirectional best hit, Markov clustering, and COGtriangles.
-Also provides additional functionalities, such as identification of strain-specific genes and visualization of pangenome data.
+3. [GET_HOMOLOGUES](https://journals.asm.org/doi/10.1128/AEM.02411-13) offers various algorithms for clustering proteins, including Bidirectional Best-Hits, Markov clustering, and COGtriangles.
+It also provides additional functionalities, such as the identification of strain-specific genes and visualization of pangenome data.
 It provides a comparison of different clustering algorithms.

-4. [PPanGGOLiN](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007732) uses the CD-HIT algorithm to cluster proteins based on sequence similarity.
+4. [PPanGGOLiN](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007732) uses the program MMseqs2 to cluster proteins based on sequence similarity.
 It allows users to define the similarity threshold for clustering, enabling customization according to the specific requirements of the analysis.
 Also provides features for visualizing and exploring pangenome data.

 It's important to acknowledge the specific requirements of your analysis, such as scalability, speed, and the desired output, and evaluate different tools to determine which program best suits your needs.

 ## What is GET_HOMOLOGUES?

-In this episode, we will use [GET_HOMOLOGUES](https://journals.asm.org/doi/10.1128/AEM.02411-13) suite of tools for pangenome analysis.
+In this episode, we will use the [GET_HOMOLOGUES](https://journals.asm.org/doi/10.1128/AEM.02411-13) suite of tools for pangenome analysis.
 Its main task is clustering protein and nucleotide sequences in homologous (possibly orthologous) groups.
 This software identifies orthologous groups of intergenic regions, flanked by orthologous open reading frames (ORFs), conserved across related genomes.
 The definition of pan- and core-genomes by GET_HOLOGUES is done by calculation of overlapping sets of proteins.

-GET_HOMOLOGUES supports three sequence-clustering methods; bidirectional best-hit (BDBH), OrthoMCL (OMCL), and COGtriangles clustering algorithms.
+GET_HOMOLOGUES supports three sequence-clustering methods; Bidirectional Best-Hit (BDBH), OrthoMCL (OMCL), and COGtriangles clustering algorithms.

 |    	Method   		 |                           	Definition                         		 |
 |:---------------------:    |:---------------------------------------------------------------------:    |